Luck of the Irish

 This once obscure phrase from a dead language was launched into popular culture by the 1989 Robin Williams film, The Dead Poets’ Society.
 And now, it can be found everywhere, from spring break t-shirts, to Metallica songs, to the carpe diem tattoo on 81-year-old Judi Dench’s wrist.
 These days carpe diem conjures images of adrenaline junkies, instant gratification culture, and “get things done” types taking what they can get whenever they can get it.

-The phrase was penned by the Roman poet Horace in 23 BCE, making it one of the oldest philosophical mottos in western culture.[1]
-Unfortunately, it’s also the most misinterpreted Latin tag ever.[2]
+This expression was penned by the Roman poet Horace in 23 BCE, making it one of the oldest philosophical mottos in western culture.[1]
+Unfortunately, it’s also the most misinterpreted Latin phrase ever.[2]
 And there are a couple of reasons for that.
 First is the translation factor.
 Though Williams’ character interpreted carpe diem as “seize the day,” a more precise translation is to pluck, or harvest.
 [3] This translation of carpe is not only less aggressive, it implies preparation for the future.

 The second reason for misinterpretation is that carpe diem is a truncated version of the actual phrase.
 In its original context, Horace’s Odes 1.11, it is part of the longer carpe diem, quam minimum credula postero, which translates as “pluck the day, trusting as little as possible in the next one.”[4]